HarpoonProductions/shorthand_utilities/README.md

 />
 ```

-then add one of the following classes into the Custom Class field of the section which contains your blockquote or rich text embed:
+You'll then need to add one of the following classes into the Custom Class field of the section which contains your blockquote or rich text embed:

 indent-rich-text-right
 indent-rich-text-left